leviance/matic-docs/docs/operate/full-node-binaries.md

 ---
 id: full-node-binaries
-title: Run a full node with Binaries
+title: Run a Full Node using Binaries
+sidebar_label: Using Binaries
 description: Deploy a Full Polygon Node using binaries
 keywords:
   - docs